An Alternative Trajectory for Generative AI: Goal of DSS: Enhancing the productivity of every worker

+The prevailing narrative assumes that increasingly general models will eventually subsume all domain expertise.
+Yet, generality carries intrinsic costs: higher inference energy, larger memory footprints, longer latency, and centralized infrastructure dependency.
 For most real-world applications, maximal generality is neither required nor economically optimal.
 The objective should be \textit{task-relevant sufficiency}: achieving or exceeding expert-level performance within a constrained domain under strict energy and deployment budgets.
 Rather than maximizing capability in isolation, we propose optimizing:

 where $P_{\text{domain}}$ denotes model performance within a defined task space, $E(M)$ is lifecycle energy consumption, $C(M)$ is economic cost, and $\lambda$ encodes deployment constraints.
 Under this objective, larger models are not inherently superior.
 A model that achieves sufficient domain expertise with orders-of-magnitude lower energy footprint is preferable to a generalist model with marginally higher cross-domain ability.